Lahdhirim/GENAI-web-summarizer-vastai/README.md

-# Web Summarizer using Ollama LLMs and Vast AI Server (Under Construction)
+# Web Summarizer using Ollama LLMs and Vast AI Server for deployment (Under Construction)